MurphyMc/sdluxer/README.md

 as easy as just executing it -- all one needs to do first is to set the `SDLUXER_SERVER` environment variable to the path to the SDLuxer socket mentioned in the section of building and running SDLuxer.
-For example, with `bash`, one might do something like the following to run Antsy:
+For example, with `bash`, one might do something like the following to run Lilt:
 ```
-SDLUXER_SERVER=../sdluxersock ./antsy
+SDLUXER_SERVER=../sdluxersock ./lilt
 ```